IELTS Writing Task 2 Sample 924 - People today often buy new things instead of fixing

 What are the causes of this trend?
 What do they affect on themselves and others?

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 You should write at least 250 words.

 Model Answer 1:

-Ever since the genesis of industrialization, people’s lifestyles have gone through paradigm shift.
+Ever since the genesis of industrialisation, people’s lifestyles have gone through a paradigm shift.
 This is evident from the fact that people today often buy new things instead of getting the old ones fixed.
 It is argued that rising standards of living and hectic lifestyles are the two cardinal causes for this trend.
-These causes along with their effects will be analyzed in this essay.
+These causes along with their effects will be analysed in this essay.

-To begin, industrialization has brought with it the rise in standards of living for most of the world and people can afford to buy new things instead of getting the old things repaired.
-This is ensued by the development of habit of spending money on things that people don’t need in the first place.
-Take USA, for example, where many individuals excessively squander money from their credit cards on things that although cost a lot, but have a very short life span such as smartphones.
+To begin, industrialisation has brought with it the rise in standards of living for most of the world and people can afford to buy new things instead of getting the old things repaired.
+This is ensured by the development of the habit of spending money on things that people don’t need in the first place.
+Take the USA, for example, where many individuals excessively squander money from their credit cards on things that although cost a lot but have a very short lifespan such as smartphones.
 This phenomenon has led to an inordinate amount of cases of personal bankruptcy in the US.
 Hence, the devastating effects of buying new things instead of fixing the old ones are obvious.